spatie/checklist-going-live/readme.md

 - [ ] Check client's logo in header

 ### Server
-- [ ] Are Backups Digital Ocean enabled?
+- [ ] Are Digital Ocean backups enabled?
 - [ ] Are Amazon backups enabled?
 - [ ] Is New Relic license server monitoring been set up?
 - [ ] Is the output of artisan task `backup:run` ok?